vagrant-libvirt/vagrant-libvirt/README.md

   be forwarded (NATed or routed).
 Used only when creating new network.
 By default, all physical interfaces are used.
 * `:mac` - MAC address for the interface.
-* `model_type` - parameter specifies the model of the network adapter when you create a domain value by default virtio KVM believe possible values, see the documentation for libvirt
+* `:model_type` - parameter specifies the model of the network adapter when you create a domain value by default virtio KVM believe possible values, see the documentation for libvirt

 When the option `:libvirt__dhcp_enabled` is to to 'false' it shouldn't matter whether the virtual network contains a DHCP server or not and vagrant-libvirt